poezio/poezio/doc/source/commands.rst

     /move_tab
         **Usage:** ``/move_tab <source> <destination>``

         Move tab <source> to <destination>.
-If
-        the create_gaps option is true, then it will leave a gap at the <source>
-        position, leading to usual behaviour.
+If the :term:`create_gaps` option is true, then it will leave a gap at the <source> position, leading to usual behaviour.
 If create_gaps is not enabled, then the tabs will number from 0 to your actual tab number, without gaps (which means their number will change if you close a tab on the left of the list).

+        A value of ``.`` for a parameter means the current tab.

     /theme
         **Usage:** ``/theme [theme_name]``